g0utm/focus-task-manager/README.md

 - Focus Limit: Max 3 active High-priority tasks
 - Data persistence using localStorage

+### Auto Priority Detection

+The task title is scanned for keywords such as:

+- urgent
+- asap
+- important
+- deadline
+- now

+If detected, the task is automatically marked as High Priority.

+The user can override priority manually, and auto-detection resets until the title is cleared or the task is added.

 ## Focus Limit Logic

 Before adding a new task, the application checks: